What’s Your Value?

 Don’t allow yourself to be grouped into the same pot as everyone else.
 Even if you sell the same products or services that others sell, you must differentiate yourself – because you are not all the same.

-Think of how different companies provide service.
+Think of how different companies provide service for example.
 Service can vary from one company to another.
 Some are excellent.
 Some are good.
 And some, well, let’s not even go there.

 Simply list all the things that you would want if you were buying your own product or service.
 And then communicate those amazing things to your potential clients.